 Whether you like a vigorous hike or a scenic stroll, you'll find many opportunities to walk and wander on Whidbey Island.
-Here are just a few hiking options: Deception Pass State Park has more than 4,000 acres of hilly terrain and miles of trails.
-Be sure to walk over and under the bridge, trails at Ebey's Landing NHR run through the prairie and along a bluff overlooking Puget Sound.
+Deception Pass State Park has more than 4,000 acres of hilly terrain and miles of trails, whereas trails at Ebey's Landing NHR run through the prairie and along a bluff overlooking Puget Sound.
 History buffs will enjoy the self-guided walking tour of Coupeville.
 Or visit Earth Sanctuary, a private nature reserve, for a self-guided meditative tour experience.

 Head Out on the Water